Index to “Interviews with ML Heroes”

 Sanyam Bhutani: Given the explosive growth rate of ML, How do you stay updated with the recent developments?

-**Sanyam Bhutani:** What are your thoughts about Machine Learning as a field, do you think its overhyped?
+Sanyam Bhutani: What are your thoughts about Machine Learning as a field, do think its Overhyped?

-**Sanyam Bhutani:** Before we conclude, any tips for the beginners who aspire to go out and build amazing projects using DL but feel completely overwhelmed to even start?
+Sanyam Bhutani: Before we conclude, any tips for the beginners who aspire to be like you someday but feel completely overwhelmed to even start competing?

 Sanyam Bhutani: Thank you so much for doing this interview.